ZeanQin/zeanqin.github.io/content/articles/c-sharp-fundamentals.md

 **NuGet** is the package system for .NET and .NET Core.
 External packages are referenced in the `.csproj` file and can be restored using the `dotnet restore` command.

+### What `dotnet run` actually does

+The `dotnet run` command implicitly does a few things behind the scene,

+1. restoring the dependencies by running `dotnet restore`,
+2. compiling the source code by running `dotnet build`.
+The compilation process involves,

+    - Using the compiler to transform or translate the source code into an efficient binary format that is faster to excute when we need to actually run the application.
+    - Putting all `.cs` files into a single `.dll` file.

+        - The `.dll` in the context of .NET and .NET Core is called an assembly (rather than Dynamic Link Library).

+3. providing the proper runtime and launching the application by running `dotnet [path-to-application-assembly]`

+> *TIP*: Add `--` to separeate application parameters from the dotnet parameters. i.e. run `dotnet run -- A B C` to make sure the values `A`, `B`, and `C` are passed to the application, rather than being passed to the CLI.

+### What is a solution ?

 A **solution file** keeps track of multiple projects and is understood by Visual Studio or the .NET CLI i.e. `dotnet`.
 For example, `dotnet build` will build all projects in a solution and `dotnet test` will find all unit testing projects in the solution and run the unit tests.
 To create a solution file, run `dotnet new sln` at the top level of the collection of projects.

 Keywords: